Give us a missed call on

 Conclusion

 Understanding what GSTR-4 is and how to file it correctly is crucial for composition dealers.
-This simplified return form offers small businesses an opportunity to comply with Goods and Services Tax (GST) regulations without the complexity of regular returns.
+This simplified annual return form offers small businesses an opportunity to comply with Goods and Services Tax (GST) regulations without the complexity of regular returns.
 By following the guidelines outlined in this article, composition dealers can ensure timely and accurate filing of GSTR-4, avoiding penalties and maintaining good standing with tax authorities.

 Disclaimer: